ThomasSeaman/burger/README.md

 # Burger Builder App
-> Short blurb about what your product does.
+> In the Burger Build App, a user is able to create and devour burger's to a database.

 [![NPM Version][npm-image]][npm-url]

-In the Burger Build App, a user is able to create and devour burger's to a database.
 Check out the functionality live Heroku: https://peaceful-taiga-48560.herokuapp.com/

 ![](burger.jpg)